 The Fraternal Shoot intersection comprised stibnite cemented breccia (Figures 1 and 5) on the hangingwall, followed by disseminated acicular arsenopyrite mineralisation with 1-5cm thick massive stibnite veins.
-Approximately 10 stibnite veins were intersected, with the predominant vein orientation dipping moderately to the SW orthogonal to the drillhole (Figure 5), with some veins dipping to the NE parallel to the drillhole (Figure 6d).
-The full width of the intersection is mineralised, based on visual inspection and pXRF spot analysis, and the true width is consistent with existing drillhole and trench results, which is encouraging.
-The core has been submitted to the laboratory for analysis and assay results are awaited.
+The full width of the intersection is consistently mineralised (Table 2), and the estimated true width is thicker than existing drillhole and trench results, which is encouraging.

-The next drillhole, ACDDH005, will be drilled from the same pad but target near the top of the Fraternal Shoot to help confirm the plunge (shown as 25° on Figure 3), which is not well constrained.
+ACDDH005, was drilled 50m to the south of ACDDH004 and 50m down plunge from FTTR005 and FTTR018 (Figure 3).
+This hole was targeted near the projected top of the Fraternal Shoot, to help confirm the plunge (shown as 25° on Figure 3), which was not well constrained.
+The Fraternal shoot was intersected between 60-80m, based on visual inspection of the core and pXRF spot analysis.